ATR-Lab/smartdesk-alexa/README.md

 ### Overview

-> We say that every appliance within a smart environment has a state, and can execute action which change the environment.
+> We say that every appliance within a smart environment has a state, and can execute actions which in turn change the environment.
-> For example, smart-office lights can be a the state of ```ON``` or ```OFF```.
+> For example, smart-office lights can be in a state of ```ON``` or ```OFF```.
-> And user can request the lights to be dimmed to a brightness of 50% - hence the lights are executing a quantitative action, which changes the environment by making it darker.
+> And a user can request the lights to be dimmed to a brightness of 50% - hence the lights are executing a quantitative action, which changes the environment by making it darker/less bright.

-> The time it takes for the appliances to process such actions depends on the state of the appliances or it's functional requirements.
-For example, the user might request to the lights to be dimmed slowly.
+> The time it takes for the appliance to process such actions depends on the state of the appliance or it's functional requirements.
+For example, the user might request that the lights be dimmed slowly.
 Hence, the execution of the action, on it's own, can vary.
-Each appliance can therefore provide us with a status of the requested action.
+Each appliance can therefore provide the system (or us) with a status of the requested action.
 An appliance can start to  ```EXECUTE``` an action, be ```EXECUTING``` an action, or have ```COMPLETED``` an action.

 > Together, these appliances encompass a smart environment, in this case a smart office.
 As an entity, the smart office can orchestrate various actions requested by the user.
-For example, the user can request for the office to be turned on - signifying that all the appliances should be turned on or atleast returned to a known or pre-configured state.
+For example, the user can request for the office to be turned ```ON``` - signifying that all the appliances should be turned on or atleast returned to a known or pre-configured state.
 The latter could mean, opening window curtains, turning on the AC to 70 degrees Fahrenheit, and perhaps readjusting the desk to a height suitable enough to sit and have breakfast on.

 > With the latter comments in mind, the smart environment can be thought of as a distributed entity that communicates through a messaging service.
 Like in most distributed systems or [peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) applications, we implement what is known as a [heartbeat](https://en.wikipedia.org/wiki/Heartbeat_(computing)).
 The use of a heartbeat allows us to check wether an appliance is still functioning as expected (that it's heart still beating and is not dead).